 Meta Quest 2 Box

-The official box of the Quest 2 was leaked out on September 15th, 2020.
 The front of the box contains a picture of the VR headset.
 On the back, six games are showcased:

 - Beat Saber

 - Star Wars: Tales From The Galaxy’s Edge

 There are a number of other Meta Quest 2 accessories available to purchase alongside the headset:

 - Carrying Case

 - Fit Pack – This kit includes a pair of light blockers and two interchangeable facial interfaces for wider or narrower face shapes.

 - Logitech PRO Gaming Headset– Pro-grade gaming audio with memory-foam leatherette earpads that reduces outside noise.

 - Logitech G333 VR Gaming headphones– Immerse into VR with in-ear dual-driver gaming audio, and custom-length cable and straps.